Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 ---
 ### How to Lock and Unlock SwitchBot Lock Pro Remotely (Connect to SwitchBot Hub)

-Last Updated：

-2024 Apr 26

-Related Products: SwitchBot Lock Pro, SwitchBot Hub Mini or SwitchBot Hub 2

-SwitchBot App Version: 8.3 or newer

-1.

-Make sure your SwitchBot App version is up to date.

-2.
+To enable remote locking and unlocking for your Lock Pro, please check the following:
+1. You'll need our Hub device for this feature.

-Make sure SwitchBot Lock Pro and SwitchBot Hub products have been added to your App.
+2. Make sure both the Lock Pro and Hub are added to your SwitchBot app.

-3. After step 3, you can lock and unlock Lock Pro outside the Bluetooth range.
+3. The Lock product communicates with the Hub via Bluetooth, so keep both devices within close range (recommended within 5 meters).

-Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
-Simply place the Hub near the installed Lock, within Bluetooth range, and it will automatically connect to the Hub.
+4. Starting with SwitchBot app version 9.0, cloud services are enabled automatically, no manual setup is needed (the cloud service option has been removed).
+Once the Lock product is placed near the Hub, they will connect automatically, allowing remote control via the app.

-4. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

-SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2
+*You can check the communicaiton signals by navigating to SwitchBot App -> Profile -> Manage Hub.